AlessandroTaglieri/ADM-HW5/README.md

 * **Visualization 3 - Visualize the Shortest Ordered Route**
 * **Visualization 4 - Visualize the Shortest Route**

+In main.ipynb we expalin every choice that we made during all exercises.

 ### Repository Structure